By Dr. A.J. Drenth

 While not to the same extent as their ESTP counterparts, ISTPs are undeterred from investing in high quality and/or high-status goods.
 Like other Se types, they can appreciate excellent food (some are even foodies) and stylish clothing.
 Fancy or vintage sports cars, motorcycles, or power tools commonly line the garages of ISTPs.

 Like other SP types, ISTPs often display great kinesthetic intelligence.
 They are often mechanically-inclined and endowed with excellent hand-eye coordination.
 In contrast to INTPs, who sport high levels of mental energy, ISTPs may exhibit higher levels of physical energy and stamina.
-While INTPs use their Ne to explore ideas, ISTPs, like ISFPs, use their hands, body, and other senses to explore and manipulate the concrete world (Se).
+While INTPs use their Ne to explore ideas, the ISTP and ISFP prefer using their hands, body, and other senses to explore and manipulate the concrete world (Se).

 Because of their preference for hands-on activities, ISTPs may underperform in academic settings.
 This is typically not due to a lack of ability per se, but a lack of interest or stimulation.
 As is true for all Sensing types, being forced to deal in abstractions for too long can be draining for ISTPs.
 Their need for physical activity and impatience with abstractions may also explain why ISTP school children are more likely to be diagnosed with ADD or ADHD than some of the other personality types.
 ISTP students who can set their focus on a particular career goal or endpoint, such as becoming a surgeon, are apt to fare better.